wavemotion-dave/ColecoDS/README.md

 MSX is not a single machine but a standard - there are lots of machines and lots of BIOS files.
 The one I did most of my testing is MSX.ROM with a CRC32 of 94ee12f3 - this is the one used by many other MSX emulators.
 ColecoDS also supports four other specific machines - see the BIOS section above for details on those roms.

 MSX1 cassettes are supported in .CAS format.
-You can use the START and SELECT buttons for the common bload and run commands.
+You can use the START and SELECT buttons for the common bload or run commands (or use the Cassette menu for more choices).

 The MSX memory is based on which MSX rom BIOS you are using:
 ```